BladeZhenLei/Conjecture/README.md

 <br/>
 <strong> Comment </strong>
 <br/>
-This is a special case of the Mersenne Prime Conjecture, calculating $p_5$ would already be exceedingly large.
+This is a special case of the Mersenne Prime Conjecture.
+Calculating $p_5$ would already be exceedingly large.

 <strong> 3.
 2p-1 Conjecture (open) </strong>
 <br>